drkmenon/knote.github.io/content/courses/Orthopaedic notes/Funnel plot.md

 ![Outliers](/img/funnel4.png)**Figure 3
 If so, what is this?**

-The funnel plot displays the % of observed  the total number of operations  on the Y-axis and  the total number of operations on the X-axis.
+The funnel plot displays the % of observed 30-day mortality rate of operations  on the Y-axis and  the total number of operations on the X-axis.
 A practice lying on the line Y=1 has a surgeon performing close to average, whereas a practice lying above Y=1 has a  the total number of operations that is higher than the average.
 {{% callout note %}}
 **Important point**